-Healthy homemade cherry popsicles that are simple to make, have a spicy magic chocolate shell, boost your immunity, providing energy, iron and even help you sleep!
+Healthy cherry popsicles that are simple to make, have a spicy magic chocolate shell, boost your immunity, providing energy, iron and even help you sleep!

 Cinnamon Cherry Popsicles

 Healthy cinnamon cherry popsicles are the best way to boost the immune system, beat the hankering for a sweet snack and to use cherry and chocolate in one recipe – always a goal of mine, haha.

 Our family lately has become obsessed with cinnamon and mayan chocolate.

 I think it started when we saw a Mayan exhibit at the Smithsonian this week.
 How we leaped from history to chocolate, I don’t know, but these flavors are awesome and turn any recipe into an exciting adventure!

 Well, if you buy the processed bottle at the supermarket, not so much.

 But if you make it yourself using coconut oil, cacao powder and maple syrup, it’s pretty healthy.
 Let’s break it down by ingredient:

 1. The coconut oil provides healthy fats.
 They boost fat burning and provide quick energy.
 They also raise the good HDL cholesterol in your blood, supporting your heart.